basho/basho_docs/source/languages/en/riak/tutorials/installation/Installing-on-Mac-OS-X.md

 Homebrew will install Erlang if you don't have it already.

 ## From Source
-You must have XCode tools installed from the CD that came with your Mac or from [[Apple's Developer website|http://developer.apple.com/]].
+You must have Xcode tools installed from the CD that came with your Mac or from [[Apple's Developer website|http://developer.apple.com/]].

 <div class="note">Riak will not compile with Clang.
 Please make sure your default C/C++ compiler is GCC.</div>